Coulter’s Good Earth Farm

 Skills Desired: We prefer students with some agriculture experience, but are willing to consider those with less.

-Housing: The preference is for an intern close enough to drive, with the potential to overnight occasionally on the farm.
-Permanent housing may be an option for female interns with a couple of different options.
+Housing: The preference is for an intern close enough to commute, with the potential to overnight occasionally on the farm.
+Housing may be available for female interns with a couple of different options.